tysonmote/rapper/README.markdown

         # default: SIMPLE_OPTIMIZATIONS
         compilation_level: ADVANCED_OPTIMIZATIONS

-## Packaging

-Set up rapper with the config file and current environment:

-    engine = Rapper::Engine.new( "config/assets.yml", "development" )

-And away you go!

-    engine.package
+The only required setting is `definition_root`.
+(Of course, you'll still need definition files to define the asset packages that you want build.
+More on that below.)

+The minimum settings needed for a configuration file is:

+    base:
+      definition_root: config/assets

+The following defaults are applied if not defined in your configuration:

+    bundle: true
+    compress: true
+    tag_style: html5
+    versions: true
+    closure_compiler:
+      compilation_level: SIMPLE_OPTIMIZATIONS

 ## Rapper definitions

-The `definition_root` setting in the rapper config is a path to a folder containing more YAML files that defines the various types of bundles you want to build (eg. `stylesheets.yml`, `javascripts.yml`) Example definition file:
+The `definition_root` setting in the rapper config is a path to a folder containing more YAML files that define the various types of bundles you want to build (eg. `stylesheets.yml`, `javascripts.yml`) Example definition file:

     --- !omap
     - source_root: public/javascripts